mrrothe/py-idstools/README.rst

 0.5.4
 ~~~~~

-- idstools: handle rules with no msg in rule parser
+- rulecata: handle rules with no msg in rule parser
-- idstools-rulecat: support a drop.conf for setting rules to drop
+- rulecata-rulecat: support a drop.conf for setting rules to drop
-- idstools-eve2pcap: allow link type to be set on command line
+- rulecata-eve2pcap: allow link type to be set on command line
 - unified2: handle large appid buffer in newer versions of Snort.

 0.5.3
 ~~~~~

-- idstools-rulecat: better documentation
+- rulecata-rulecat: better documentation
-- idstools-rulecat: use ET Pro https URL
+- rulecata-rulecat: use ET Pro https URL

 0.5.2
 ~~~~~

-- idstools-u2json: fix --delete
+- rulecata-u2json: fix --delete
-- idstools-u2json: add --verbose flag for debug logging
+- rulecata-u2json: add --verbose flag for debug logging
-- idstools-rulecat: allow multiple urls
+- rulecata-rulecat: allow multiple urls

 0.5.1
 ~~~~~